MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 student’s first degree.
-We use [`undergrad_focus()`](https://midfieldr.github.io/midfieldr/reference/undergrad_focus.md) to categorize terms as “undergrad” for terms before the first degree or “post-bacc” (post-baccalaureate) for terms after the first degree term.
+We use [`undergrad_focus()`](https://midfieldr.github.io/midfieldr/reference/undergrad_focus.md) to categorize terms as “undergrad” for terms before the first degree or “post-bacc” (post-baccalaureate) for terms after the first degree.

 ``` r